MeteoSwiss/opendata/docs/c-climate-data/c2-climate-percipitation-stations_homogeneous.md

 sidebar_position: 2
 ---

-# Climate precipitation stations - Homogeneous measurements
+# Climate precipitation stations - Homogeneous data series
 Precipitation is an important meteorological parameter with high spatial variability.
 For this reason, a denser measurement network is operated in comparison with other variables.
 The first precipitation stations started operating in Switzerland in the second half of the 19th century.
 Today, 46 stations belong to the [Swiss National Basic Climatological Network "Swiss NBCN"](https://www.meteoswiss.admin.ch/weather/measurement-systems/land-based-stations/swiss-national-basic-climatological-network.html) and supplement its [climate stations](https://opendatadocs.meteoswiss.ch/c-climate-data/c1-climate-stations_homogeneous).

 The measuring conditions under which meteorological data are collected may change over time.
 Statements about the past, long-time climatic development can only be made if the influence of such changes is removed.
 This is achieved by [homogenisation](https://www.meteoswiss.admin.ch/climate/climate-change/changes-in-temperature-precipitation-and-sunshine/homogeneous-data-series-since-1864/homogenisation-of-series-of-climatic-measurements.html) of the data.